tokio-rs/website/content/tokio/glossary.md

 - [watch]: single-producer, multi-consumer.
 Many values can be sent, but no history is kept.
 Receivers only see the most recent value.

-If you need a multi-producer multi-consumer channel where only one consumer sees each message, you can use the [`async-channel`] crate.
+If you need a multi-producer single-consumer channel where only one consumer sees each message, you can use the [`async-channel`] crate.

 There are also channels for use outside of asynchronous Rust, such as